timm/gold/src/numok.md

 }
 ```

-Check that it we pull from some initial gaussian distribution,
+Check that it we pull from some initial Gaussian distribution,
 we can sample it to find the same means and standard deviation.

 ```awk